ScottLogic/blog/_posts/2025-05-15-what-consultants-should-reflect-on-between-engagements.md

 ### 1. What did I deliver and what impact did I have?

 Think about the deliverables you have submitted in your recent engagements and how successful they were.
 Could they have been improved?
-Were they successful and have had a sustainable impact on client?
+Were they successful and have they had a sustainable impact on the client?
 How did you manage the handover and is the client able to build on top of the things you have delivered?

 Think about the impact you had on the team.
 Did you help the team grow and made them more self-sufficient?
 Did you help improve processes?
 What were reasons for why you couldn’t impact the client more?

 ### 2. How did I fit into the team – how could I have adjusted differently?

 Think about how your team was shaped and how you fit in.
 Should you have adjusted differently?
 Should you have filled a different role in the team?
 Should you have led, supported or challenged more?
-Were able to build bridges across siloed teams?
+Were you able to build bridges across siloed teams?
 Did you contribute to a positive work environment?

 ### 3. Did I encounter any conflicts and how can I reduce them in the future?